JonasDoebertin/kirby-visual-markdown/README.md

-# Kirby MirrorMark – Visual Markdown Editor for Kirby CMS 2
+Visual Markdown Editor for Kirby CMS 2

 *Based on MirrorMark and CodeMirror.*